DannyDan0167/Blooket-Cheats/README.md

 Discord:https://discord.gg/jHjGrrdXP6

-Blooket Cheats Plus is coming very soon!
+This cheat is now outdated and will no longer be maintained in favor of Blooket Cheats Plus https://github.com/DannyDan0167/Blooket-Cheats-Plus/